radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

   6. `meteor npm run test-all`.
 Note that this normally takes about 10-15 minutes to run.
 Ensure that all tests pass.
 If not, fix any errors and/or ask for help.
 (For important caveats regarding Windows, see [Testing Scripts](../../testing/reference/testing-scripts).)

+### Create a pull request, wait for review by experienced developer

+Once your branch is up to date with master and passes all tests, create a pull request, and then post a message to the #radgrad2-chat channel requesting review by an experienced developer.

+For more information about pull requests, see [Proposing changes to your work with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).

+Creating a pull request is important, because an experienced developer can detect technical debt in your code that you cannot see as a new developer.

+If problems are found, you can update your pull request with the fixes.
+See [About pull request reviews](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) for more details.

 ### Merge into master, wait for CI results

-  7. Commit and push your branch one last time (if any changes.)
-  8. Switch to the master branch, then merge your branch into it.
-  9. Push the updated master branch to GitHub.
+  7. Once the pull request has been reviewed and accepted, the pull request should be merged into master.
+(The experienced developer might tell you to do it, or do it for you.)
-  10. Wait around 10 minutes, see if the [CI build](https://github.com/radgrad/radgrad2/actions) passes.
+  8. Wait around 10 minutes, see if the [CI build](https://github.com/radgrad/radgrad2/actions) passes.
 If it does not, fix the errors and/or ask for help.

 ### Send message to Discord

-  11. Once the CI Build passes successfully, send a message to the #radgrad2-chat channel on Discord starting with the text "Master Merge Alert" and followed by a brief message indicating what has changed.
+  9. Once the CI Build passes successfully, send a message to the #radgrad2-chat channel on Discord starting with the text "Master Merge Alert" and followed by a brief message indicating what has changed.